wbudic/LifeLog/Current Development Check List.md

 ### v.1.7 Encountered

+* &#10004; Database backup tgz ball, upload and download button on config page.
+  * You must have the password you logged in to unscramble the backup.
+    * Alias -> pass -> backup password.
+Information required.
+* Application log needed in the background for System based logs.
 * New CNF Development.
+  * &#10004; Migration is currently hard to maintain and data export and import is wrongly reliant to CVS.
+  * &#10004; Anons to be enabled.
+  * CVS imports/exports are to be made obsolete in the future.
+It is not safe.
+    * This will be still available via command line.
+* RTF Documents header lister page, to provide for, new log entry assignment, deletion, edits.
+  * There isnt and shouldn't be a full relationship to docs.
+Hence new log entries can link to existing, docs.
+* &#10004;Use the pages cat_list meta data elements for dealing with categories in java scripts.
+* &#10004; New Categories dropdown, grouping in ascending order and presenting in columns of five at a time.
+* &#10004; Sticky rows bg colour, to be a shade different to other normal rows.
+* &#10004; Login system log and out to be implemented.
+With system variable $TRACK_LOGINS to disable/enable.
+* &#10004;Change all code to use Exceptions as project is becoming hard to manage.
+  * The harder it is to foresee possible problems, the less likely you will add unnecessary complexity. -- bud@
+* &#10004; Notes to Log table should be other way in relationship direction.
+  * LOG.ID_RTF -> NOTES.rowid
+  * This is currently causing problems when the log renumerates, or entries are imported.
+* &#10004; In config page Categories section to appear after system settings.
+As less likelly to be changed.
+  * System Configuration section is to be sorted.
+As in future it is more likelly to grow.
+* &#10004; New system setting, $VIEW_ALL_LMT=1000.
+To limit view all records displayed on huge databases.
 * &#10004; Provide system logs on stats page runs.
 * &#10004; Menus updated in other pages to have button look.
 * &#10004; main.cnf newer versions should have precedence to id and entry name to previously set or stored in db.